zhanglj37/sampleMplus/README.md

 Running process:

-(1) Increase the sample size by 5 at a time, and check whether the increased sample size meets the power criteria.
+(1) Increase the sample size by 5 per run, and check whether the criteria 1 is satisfied.
 If it meets the criteria, terminate the increase:

 ```r